-We first describe the numerical non-robustness phenomenon, then prescribe the Exact Geometric Computation (EGC) Solution.
-Finally, we discuss current research for moving beyond EGC.
+We introduce the numerical non-robustness phenomenon and prescribe our Exact Geometric Computation (EGC) Solution.
+Finally, we discuss current research which extends the EGC to a softer version with much wider applicability.

 Motivation: Numerial Non-Robustness